Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Statulevi ius condition and quantitative laws

-Let us remind some facts from \cite{DJ}, regarding the cumulant method for quantitative CLTs.
+Let us first introduce some facts from \cite{DJ}, regarding the cumulant method for quantitative CLTs.
 For a real random variable $Y$ centered and normalized, one says that it satisfies the {\it Statulevi$\check{c}$ius condition} $(S_\delta)$, if its cumulants can be upper bounded as